openeventdata/petrarch2/docs/source/index.rst

 1) Run ``pip install git+https://github.com/openeventdata/petrarch2.git``

+Some users may experience issues with this install command.
+Using

+``pip install git+https://github.com/openeventdata/petrarch2.git --ignore-installed``

+may work instead.

 This will install the program with a command-line hook.
 You can now run the program using: